Sathi Leelavathi (1995 film): Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Vaali.
 The song "Marugo Marugo" pays homage to the song of the same name from Vettri Vizhaa (1989).

 Release and reception

 Sathi Leelavathi was released on 15 January 1995, the week of Pongal.
-R.P.R. of Kalki criticised the story's lack of originality, but lauded Mohan's dialogues and Haasan's humour-based performance.
+R. P. R. of Kalki criticised the story's lack of originality, but lauded Mohan's dialogues and Haasan's humour-based performance.
 The film was a success, which Haasan attributed in large part to Sarala's comedy.
 She won the Tamil Nadu State Film Award for Best Comedian.

-Remakes
+Other versions

 Sathi Leelavathi was dubbed in Telugu under the same title, with Haasan' voice dubbed by Mano instead of the usual S. P. Balasubrahmanyam.
 It was remade in Hindi as Biwi No.1 (1999), and in Kannada as Rama Shama Bhama (2005) with Aravind and Haasan reprising their roles.